tarungarg369/feature-toggle/README.md

-This system does the Feature Management with User context
+Feature Management based on User context.

-## prerequisite
+## Prerequisite
     Maven (Used as a build tool)
     If not installed you can follow the guideline in link https://mkyong.com/maven/how-to-install-maven-in-ubuntu/